UNMC_Acronym_Vert_sm_4c

 • Refer your friend to counseling and/or domestic abuse center.
 Our student and employee resource lists provide local contact information for counselors and centers, university or local law enforcement.
 They can assist you in helping your friend devise a personal safety plan, provide support and advocacy, provide them with information about local laws and university policies, investigate and prosecute the offense.
 These resources can assess the situation and refer your friend to counseling, legal aid, provide an escort on campus and they can be a safe place on campus where their needs will be heard and responded to.

 • Get support for yourself.
-Sometimes the friends of victims can also feel the impact of the crime and experience emotional and physical reactions.
-This is called secondary victimization.
+Sometimes the friends of individuals harmed can also feel the impact of the crime and experience emotional and physical reactions.
+This can be referred to as secondary abuse.
 Hearing about these offenses can be upsetting.
-You may feel angry, sad, frustrated and helpless.
-If you have experienced crime or other traumatic events in the past, your friend's experience might bring up memories and feelings from that time.
-You may want to talk about your feelings but also respect your friend's privacy.
-Our student and employee resource lists provide local contact information for counselors and centers.
+You may feel angry, sad, frustrated, and helpless.
+If you have experienced crime or other traumatic events in the past, your friend’s experience might bring up feelings from that time.
+You may want to talk about your feelings but also respect your friend’s privacy.
+UNMC students and employees resource lists provide contact information for confidential resources such as counseling and advocacy.